Skip to main content

 A vendor’s privacy policy should provide a clear and unambiguous account of how your data is shared and for what purposes.

 The concept of “data sharing” can be unsettling, particularly when it involves sensitive health information.
-A well-crafted address this by providing a clear and unambiguous account of how your data is shared and for what purposes.
+A well-crafted privacy policy will address this by providing a clear and unambiguous account of how your data is shared and for what purposes.
 Look for a dedicated section on third-party disclosures, and pay close attention to the level of detail provided.

 A transparent vendor will not only state that they share data but will also categorize the types of third parties they work with and the reasons for these collaborations.